Surgical Procedures: Needle Localization Partial Mastectomy

 The borders (edges) of the tissue removed are called surgical margins.
 If the mass is found to be cancer, the goal is for the margins to not have any cancer cells in them.
 This helps lower the risk of cancer growing back in that breast (recurrence).

-Will I stay overnight?
+Will I stay overnight in the hospital?

-Could I need more surgery?
+Will I need more surgery?

 The mass that is removed during surgery is sent to a lab.
 A pathologist will look at the mass under a microscope.
 If the pathology report says that cancer is seen at or close to the surgical margin (edges of the tissue removed), more surgery may be needed to have "clear margins."